-Past, Current & Upcoming Development
+Past, Current, and Upcoming Development

 Our department maintains records and site plans for subdivisions developed or planned in unincorporated Wake County.
 View subdivisions approved or developed between 2003 - July 2018.